Coca Cola history: the fascinating and at times disturbing story of Coca-Cola and its ingredients in the social context.

 From 1904 onwards, the coca leaves used are the dull ones, not fresh, and deprived of alkaloids.

-The Stepan Chemical Company (read about) is the only US company authorized by the Government to import coca leaves which it then treats (alkaloid-free), to be inserted as an ingredient in the drink in the form of an aromatic extract.
+The Stepan Chemical Company (read about on The New York Times) is the only US company authorized by the Government to import coca leaves which it then treats (alkaloid-free), to be inserted as an ingredient in the drink in the form of an aromatic extract.